ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 It is worth noting that you can use Git and GitHub from BOTH the cluster and from terminals on your local computer.

-**How to Access GitHub:** Similar to the cluster, Git commands are written into a terminal to access the repositories and push edits.
-On our team, most Windows folks use Git Bash which automatically installs with downloading Git.
-However, some prefer the Windows Subsystem for Linux (WSL) for it's user interface and tools.

-For Mac users, the Terminal app which comes installed on your machine can be used for Git as well.

-It is worth noting here that these applications can also be used to access the cluster, although the common practice on the Sim Science team is to use separate terminals for GitHub on our local machine and for cluster access.

-Link to download `Git and Git Bash <https://git-scm.com/>`_

-Link to download `WSL <https://learn.microsoft.com/en-us/windows/wsl/install>`_

-**Anaconda:** Anaconda aims to simplify package management and deployment for Python and R programming.
+**Miniconda:** Miniconda aims to simplify package management and deployment for Python and R programming.
 On Sim Science, we use it for updating Vivarium documents.
 An example of this will be in the next section.

-Link to download `Anaconda <https://www.anaconda.com/products/distribution>`_
+Link to download `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_

 **Text Editors:** For updating Vivarium documents, a text editor is needed.
 Most of the Sim Science team uses Sublime Text.
 Others on the team prefer Atom, which was